Last Updated on June 14, 2025 by Alexx

 They’ve got changing rooms, hot tubs at the top or bottom, and if you don’t want to get wet you can opt for a DRYGO ride outside of the summer season.

-Take the scenic track to enjoy the ride and the views, then kick off a bit of competition between you and your travel buddies with a go on the intermediate or advanced tracks.
+Take the scenic track to enjoy the ride and the views, then kick off a bit of competition between you and your friends with a go on the intermediate or advanced tracks.

 10. Go sledging down white water rapids